waittim/waittim.github.io/_posts/2019-09-09-world-series.md

 ### 2. What is the probability that the Braves win the World Series given that P<sub>B</sub>=x?
 Now the P<sub>B</sub> is not defined yet, so we should assume the x could be any number between 0.5 to 1.

-First, we need to generate the series of P<sub>B</sub> and the probability results.
+First, we need to generate a series of P<sub>B</sub> and the probability results.
 ```{r}
 PBseries <- seq(0.5, 1, 0.01)
 win_prob <- rep(NA, length(PBseries))